 Decorating our home for the holidays is something I look forward to every year.
 While keeping with my rustic, winter theme for this year, “glamming up” the decor in my dining room for our formal Christmas day dinner was a must.
 It is pretty simple to dress up a rustic, winter theme with the textures and materials you use.
-Hopefully, you will enjoy seeing the transformation.
+Hopefully, you will enjoy seeing the transformation of my Winter Glam Dining Room.

 As a frequent party hostess, I really believe that “hospitality” can truly be a wonderful way to express how much your guests mean to you by the effort you put into your events.
 Washington Irving has said that “Christmas is the season for kindling the fire of hospitality.”
 For a lot of folks, this may be the only time of the year that you entertain.
 Remember, hospitality can be infectious and inspire others to do the same for their friends and family.